Local weak limit of dynamical inhomogeneous random graphs: Application to the Contact Process

-\begin{thm}[Metastability of the contact process] Write $\theta(\lambda)$ for the probability that the contact process with infection rate $\lambda$ survives on the $GSMPGW(\kappa,\beta)$, starting from only the root infected.
-Then, in the slow extinction regime, we have
+\begin{thm} [The metastable density in the slow extinction regime] Write $\theta(\lambda)$ for the probability that the contact process with infection rate $\lambda$ survives on the $GSMPGW(\kappa,\beta)$, starting from only the root infected.
+Then, in the slow extinction regime, we have for every $\lambda>0$:

 \end{thm}